-- The War Server keeps track of resources and which forces occupy which areas of the theatre of war (which to start with is Northern Europe).
+- The War Server keeps track of resources and which forces occupy which areas of the theatre of war (which to begin with is Europe).

 - The players can interact with the server in various ways to influence the outcome of the war.

 - The basic gameplay is the FPS action game.
 It’s a full blown first-person shooter experience, complete with intense infantry and vehicle combat in a wide variety of modes and missions, fought on behalf of the Axis or Allies.
 The result of a battle is fed into the warserver and thereby influencing the war on a higher level.